PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * fixed some T1 hospital queues in the brokerage
   * updated brokerage to use coreCount
   * fixed Closer not to freeze HC datasets
   * fixed Adder since Register2 gives DatasetExist error when it got deleted